-The University accords high importance to student governance and regards participation in student organization an integral part of university education.
-This website is a one-stop portal aiming to provide available resources and information as well as relevant policies and guidelines to facilitate smooth operations of EdUHK Student Organizations.
+The University accords high importance to student governance and regards participation in student organisations an integral part of university education.
+This webpage serves as a one-stop portal to provide student organisations with useful information, such as available resources as well as relevant policies and guidelines, to facilitate their smooth operation.

-Values and Functions of Student Organizations in EdUHK (香港教育大學學生組織的價值與功能)
+Values and Functions of Student Organisations in EdUHK

-Type of Student Organizations in EdUHK and their Major Functions (香港教育大學學生組織分類及其主要功能)
+Type of Student Organisations in EdUHK and their Major Functions

-Students’ Union (SU)
+Students’ Union (SU) 學生會

 - Act as a bridge between University and student body

 - Speak for student body both internally and externally